willfurnass/sheffield_hpc/hpc/filestore.rst

       On the Bessemer cluster shared research areas can be made available **on all HPC nodes upon request**.
 This is because:

       * The HPC nodes are hosted within a datacentre in Leeds distant from the shared research area filestores hosted within the University's Sheffield datacentres.
-      * Network traffic between Bessemer and Sheffield Research Filestore is not encrypted when travelling between Sheffield and Leeds over the JANET network.
+      * Network traffic between Bessemer and the Sheffield Research Filestore is not encrypted when travelling between Sheffield and Leeds over the JANET network.

       :underline-bold:`Shared research area performance`